windsonR/vite-plugin-virtual-html/README.md

 ## Why

-this plugin use `configureServer` Hook to intercept html request.
+this plugin use `configureServer` Hook to intercept html request and response the html content requested from browser.

 ## features